-AHOT 5500 Human Anatomy (5:3:6,F) Integrated study of gross human anatomy embodying gross morphology and coordinating with developmental and histological aspects of the body.
+HPOT 5500 Human Anatomy (5:3:6,F) Integrated study of gross human anatomy embodying gross morphology and coordinating with developmental and histological aspects of the body.
 Included is regional dissection with emphasis on the musculoskeletal, nervous, circulatory and respiratory systems.
 Lays a scientific foundation for other courses in the curriculum.
 Human cadaver dissection is the primary lab activity.
 Student levels of learning in this course focus on knowledge/comprehension.
-ISBN:978-1-45111-945-9; ISBN: 978-1-60406-745-3 or ISBN: 978-1-4557-0418-7
+ISBN: 978 1 45111-945-9; 978 1 455704187 or 978 1 60406 745 3

-AHOT 5931 Fieldwork II: 1 (9:0:40,F) Prerequisites: Successful completion of all previous professional and fieldwork courses and approval of Program Director.
+HPOT 5931 Fieldwork II:1 (9:0:40,F) Prerequisites: Successful completion of all previous professional and fieldwork courses and approval of Program Director.
 Full-time, supervised clinical experience for 12 weeks (480 hours).
 Development of knowledge and skills needed for entry-level practice.
 Use of the occupational therapy process and clinical reasoning skills, working with individuals and groups.
 Introduction to clinical administration, supervision, quality assurance, consultation, and research.
-Student levels of learning in this course focus on knowledge/comprehension, application, analysis, and synthesis/ evaluation.
-No text is required for this course.
+Student levels of learning in this course focus on knowledge/comprehension, application, analysis, and synthesis/evaluation.
+No text required.

-AHOT 5932 Fieldwork II: 2 (9:0:40,F) Prerequisites: Successful completion of all previous professional and fieldwork courses and approval of Program Director.
+HPOT 5932 Fieldwork II: 2 (9:0:40,F) Prerequisites: Successful completion of all previous professional and fieldwork courses and approval of Program Director.
 Full-time, supervised clinical experience for 12 weeks (480 hours).
 Development of knowledge and skills needed for entry-level practice.
 Use of the occupational therapy process and clinical reasoning skills, working with individuals and groups.
 Introduction to clinical administration, supervision, quality assurance, consultation, and research.
-Student levels of learning in this course focus on knowledge/comprehension, application, analysis, and synthesis/ evaluation.
-No text is required for this course.
+Student levels of learning in this course focus on knowledge/comprehension, application, analysis, and synthesis/evaluation.
+No text required.